surgiie/nightwind-cli/README.md

 ### Up & Running

-At this point, it is assumed your template files and `variables.json|.env` are to your liking or fit your env needs and you have rendered your template files it is a good idea to review your rendered files to make sure it has rendered to your expectations, and that your env/connection settings match your docker setup.
+At this point, it is assumed your template files and `variables.json|.env` are to your liking, fit your env needs and reflect the requirements of your rendered in your `.nightwind/rendered/app.yaml` file.
 When ready, you may start up services with:

 ```bash
 # if ready to start up project otherwise review templates and make changes as needed before running: